charlesetc/expect-def/README.md

 ## Alternatives

 See also [snapshottest](https://pypi.org/project/snapshottest/) and [expecttest](https://pypi.org/project/expecttest/) and [pytest-expect](https://pypi.org/project/pytest-expect/).
-These don't make use of doc strings as a
+These don't make use of doc strings as the assertion mechanism and some integrate with pytest.

 ## Installation